transparent-marketplace

 • Having advanced certifications is recommended to be a prime candidate for a travel nurse position.

-• Travel nurses must have a compact license or current license in each state where they plan to practice as a nurse.
+• Travel nurses must have a compact license or current single-state license in each state where they plan to practice as a nurse.

-Hiring Process
+Overview of the Hiring Process

 Staff Nurse

-• After the interview, there is usually a 2-3 week wait for an official offer from Human Resources.
-Vivian helps facilitate quicker hiring by maintaining communications between the facilities and our Clinician Advocate team.
-We are there with you every step of the way during the hiring process.
+• Vivian helps facilitate quicker hiring by maintaining communications between the facilities and our Clinician Advocate team.

 Travel Nurse

-• Having a complete profile on Vivian will make your applications stand out.
-When you find a job that meets your requirements, fill out the agency application, skills checklists, and submit all essential professional documentation via the agency.
+• When you find a job that meets your requirements, fill out the agency application, complete the skills checklists and submit all essential professional documentation via the agency.

-• The last step is traveling to the job site and getting prepared for your first day of work!
+• The last step is traveling to the job site and getting prepared for your first day of work.

-Orientation
+Orientation Processes Vary

 Staff Nurse

-• Your first week as a staff nurse is usually a general hospital orientation and facility/unit specific education.
+• Your first week as a staff nurse is usually a general hospital orientation and facility/unit-specific education.

-• The unit orientation can be between 2 weeks and 6 months, depending on unit and experience of RN.
-Higher acuity specialties may have a longer orientation period.
+• The unit orientation can be between 2 weeks and 6 months, depending on the unit and the RN’s experience.

 • Staff nurses can expect to fill out orientation binders or online checklists for skills specific to their specialty and unit.